❉ Birthed in the wake of punk, Grange Hill spanned three full decades.

 ❉ Steve O’Brien is a film and TV journalist, and is a regular contributor to ‘Doctor Who Magazine’, ‘SFX’, ‘Digital Spy’, ‘Sci-Fi Now’ and co-author of ‘Whographica’ from BBC Books.

 ❉ This essay originally appeared in ‘You And Who Else’ (Ed: J.R.
-Southall), published in 2015 by Watching Books.
-Available from Amazon on kindle and in paperback.
+Southall), published in 2015 by Watching Books and due to be reprinted in 2018 by Who Dares Publishing.